 The synergy among these pillars is what makes community schools an effective approach to school improvement.
 It increases the odds that young people in low-income and under-resourced communities will be in educational environments with meaningful learning opportunities, high-quality teaching, well-used resources, supports to address learning barriers, and a culture of high expectations, trust, and shared responsibility.
 With all four pillars in place, community schools have the features found in high-quality schools in better-resourced communities and countries where local institutions, family resources, and the combined capabilities of community members complement what the local schools can provide.

 They are designed to fit the local context.
-Those developing community schools must implement the four pillars in ways that fit their context.
-Effective community schools engage students, families, staff, and neighboring community members to assess local needs and assets and design the four pillars accordingly.
+Those developing community schools must implement the four pillars in ways that fit the local context.
+Effective community schools engage students, families, staff, and community members to assess local needs and assets and design the four pillars accordingly.
 They link schools to like-minded community-based organizations, social service agencies, health clinics, libraries, and more.
 They also identify and take full advantage of local assets and talent, whether it is a nearby university, the parent who coaches the soccer team, the mechanic who shows students how to take apart an engine, the engineer who advises a robotics team, the chef who inspires a generation of bakers, or the artist who helps students learn how to paint.4 This type of customized, responsive programming takes time to develop.
 Many schools have invested a full year in conducting their needs assessment and building solid relationships.

 This type of customized, responsive programming takes time to develop.